Table of Contents

 Clayson House Tours

-We welcome Scout troops and school groups.
+We welcome Scout troops and school groups as well as adult groups.
 Please call Marilyn Pedersen at 847-991-6460 to schedule a tour.

 Fourth of July Parades